 – Jewellery: If you want to make the day extra special, jewellery is also an increasingly popular gift.
 Jewellers have taken notice of this, and heart-shaped necklaces, rings, and earrings are sure to come out right before the holiday.

 – Lingerie: Popular lingerie brands have also taken hold of the Valentine’s Day trend and tend to release red or pink lingerie decorated with hearts around the holiday.
-In 2019, only 11% of women received lingerie as their Valentine’s Day gift, but it is sure to become a more popular gift in the future as more brands release Valentine’s Day related items.
+In 2019, only 11% of women received lingerie as a gift, but it is sure to become a more popular gift in the future as more brands release Valentine’s Day related items.

 – Perfume: Perfume and cologne are popular Valentine’s Day gifts for men and women.

 – Experiential gifts: Many people prefer to receive experiences over material goods.
 With so much to do on Valentine’s Day in Australia, a hot air balloon ride or sunset river cruise makes the perfect gift.

 – Over 50 million roses are gifted on Valentine’s Day worldwide.

 – You can write a letter to “Juliet” from Shakespeare’s famous play ‘Romeo and Juliet’.
 Your letter will be sent to Verona, Italy, and you may even get a reply (from a team of dedicated volunteers).